 How would you style this suede leather skirt?
 Have you ever thought about the environmental impact of your clothes?
 Let me know, I am curious.

-When you like the blog, you may also want to get my style book How to Dress for Success in Midlife.
+Did you know that you can take the stress out of getting dressed with my style book How to Dress for Success in Midlife?
 Buy it now.

-When you like the idea of slowing fashion down to help the environment, spread the idea by tweeting your friends:Have you ever thought about how fast fashion affects the environment? #slowfashion Click To Tweet
+Do you like the idea of slowing fashion down by recycling your clothes in multiple looks to help the environment?
+If so, then spread the idea by tweeting your friends:Have you ever thought about how fast fashion affects the environment? #slowfashion Click To Tweet

 Mölders, 2011.
 Land-Use and Land-Cover Changes – Impact on Climate and Air Quality, Springer